COURSE DESCRIPTIONS 2025-2026

 North Star Course Name Grade Taken CWI Course Name (# of college credits) Additional Information

-Speech 9 COMM 101-Fundamentals of Oral Communication (3) Meets CWI GEM 2: Oral Communication
+Speech 9 COMM 101-Fundamentals of Oral Communication (3) CWI GEM 2: Oral Communication

 This survey course provides an introduction to human communication.
 Communication is the study and application of messages and meaning foundational to human interaction.
 Students are prepared to become effective and ethical communicators by learning to be critical users and producers of information and the importance of accommodating multiple perspectives and communication styles.
 Students use theory, concepts, processes, and communication practices in a variety of personal, academic, professional, and social situations.
 Emphases include perception, verbal and nonverbal messages, and listening in the contexts of public, interpersonal, mass, and small group communication.